2022-2023 Priority Bill List

 SB 224 (Hurtado, D-Hanford) – Foreign Investment in Ag Land

 This bill attempted to prevent foreign nations from buying up California ag land.
-However, CAWG is opposed to SB 224 because as drafted, the bill could inadvertently dry up operating capital for small growers.
+CAWG is opposed to SB 224 because as drafted, the bill could inadvertently dry up operating capital for small growers.

 AB 650 (Arambula, D-Fresno) – San Joaquin Valley Air Board